oscarmarinoa/PI3---Data-Analytics-Project-/README.md

 ## Dataset

-The dataset for this project is formed by .
+The dataset for this project is formed by:

 * Accidentesaviones.csv: Table containing information regarding flight accidents for a time frame over 100 years.
 *